12 Types of Social Events You Should Avoid if You’re an Introvert

 2. Office Parties

 While office parties can be a great way to socialize with colleagues, introverts may find the forced socializing and office gossip challenging.
 Opt for attending for a short period or finding a smaller group to connect with.
-It’s important for introverts to navigate office parties in a way that is comfortable for them, whether that means engaging in smaller conversations or taking breaks to recharge.
+It’s essential for introverts to navigate office parties in a way that is comfortable for them, whether that means engaging in smaller conversations or taking breaks to recharge.

 3. Loud Concerts or Music Festivals